Sherif Sonbol: Career

-He managed to combine these roles with his work in the New Cairo Opera House, where he had been taking pictures since it opened its doors in 1988.
+Sonbol managed to combine these roles with his work in the New Cairo Opera House, where he had been taking pictures since it opened its doors in 1988.
 Eventually Sonbol resigned his place at the American Embassy and returned to Al-Ahram; this time to the Al-Ahram Weekly.

-He stayed six years as main photographer of Kalam-El-Nass.
-On his last year there, the Maraya-El-Nass magazine project saw the light.
+Sonbol stayed six years as main photographer of Kalam-El-Nass.
+In his last year there, the Maraya-El-Nass magazine project saw the light.
 This was an interior design magazine belonging to the same group as Kalam-El-Nass.
-The project's key artistic responsibles were to be writer Moguib Rushdi and himself, so he was fully transferred to the new magazine.
+The project's key artistic responsibilities were to be writer Moguib Rushdi and himself, so he was fully transferred to the new magazine.
 Here too he managed to "shake the foundations of Egyptian interior photography with his use of natural light".